 The AKA is a professional association for kinesiologists in the province of Alberta, Canada.
-It was founded in 1995 to promote and regulate the practice of kinesiology in the province.
+It was founded in 1995 to support, promote, and move the practice of kinesiology towards the goal of regulation in the province.

 The AKA offers a wide range of services to its members, including professional development opportunities, networking events, advocacy on behalf of the profession, and access to liability insurance and other benefits.